-Native Languages of the Americas: Takelma Indian Legends
+Native Languages of the Americas: Takelma Indian Legends, Myths, and Stories

-This is our collection of links to Takelma folktales and traditional stories that can be read online.
+This is our collection of links to Takelma stories and folktales that can be read online.

 We have indexed our Native American legends section